sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No issues so far.

 - **Lucas:**
-  - *What did you do yesterday?* Transfered user task table to readme document for submission.
+  - *What did you do yesterday?* I pulled the embed link from google calendar and inserted it on the calendar tab.
-  - *What are you planning to do today?* Meet with team to review our sprint and look over final submission document.
+  - *What are you planning to do today?* Finalizing formatting for the calendar tab.
   - *Any problems?* No problems.

 -------------------------------------------------------------